Smog: United States

 Smog was brought to the attention of the general U.S. public in 1933 with the publication of the book "Stop That Smoke", by Henry Obermeyer, a New York public utility official, in which he pointed out the effect on human life and even the destruction of 3000 acre of a farmer's spinach crop.
 Since then, the United States Environmental Protection Agency has designated over 300 U.S. counties to be non-attainment areas for one or more pollutants tracked as part of the National Ambient Air Quality Standards.
 These areas are largely clustered around large metropolitan areas, with the largest contiguous non-attainment zones in California and the Northeast.
 Various U.S. and Canadian government agencies collaborate to produce real-time air quality maps and forecasts.
 To combat smog conditions, localities may declare "smog alert" days, such as in the Spare the Air program in the San Francisco Bay Area.
 By 1970, Congress enacted the Clean Air Act to regulate air pollutant emissions.

 In the United States, smog pollution kills 24,000 Americans every year.
-The U.S. is among the dirtier countries in terms of smog, ranked 123 out of 195 countries measured, where 1 is cleanest and 195 is most smog polluted.
+The U.S. is among the more polluted countries in terms of smog, ranked 123 out of 195 countries measured, where 1 is cleanest and 195 is most smog polluted.